FAQ

 We may have received it after the due date or we may not have received it at all.
 Call our office and we will help you solve the problem.

-main line water leak is a leak that occurs on the corporate/Frognot SUD side of the
+A main line water leak is a leak that occurs on the corporate/Frognot SUD side of the

 water meter.
 A main line water leak includes a leak located under and up to the

-However, any leak is a waste of water so if you are in doubt, please call.
+meter itself.
+Any leak is a waste of water so if you are in doubt, please call.
 We will

 help determine the leak location so that it can be repaired -- saving water and money